wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-users-groups-approles/includes/2-users-groups.md

 Role-based access control (RBAC) is a popular mechanism to enforce authorization in applications.
-The administrator then assigns roles to different users and groups to control who have access to what content and functionality.
+The administrator assigns roles to different users and groups to control who can access to what content and functionality.

 In this unit, you’ll learn how Microsoft identity enables developers and administrators to secure and grant access to custom apps.

 ## Overview

 Microsoft identity enables developers to build custom applications and secure them in different ways.
 You can configure your custom apps to support users signing-in using their personal or consumer Microsoft Account or with their Work or School account.

-> [!NOTE]
-> Users with consumer Microsoft accounts won't be able to have assigned roles nor will they be members of groups.

 An app can then grant users the ability to do specific tasks depending who they are, what groups they belong to or what roles they've been granted within the application.